-Jennifer Walton, Associate Dean for Student Belongingness and Director of Residence Life

-132 Hubbard Hall, 701 N. Clinton St, Defiance., OH 43512 (419) 783-2563 or jwalton@defiance.edu
+Jennifer Walton, Director of Residence Life 126 Hubbard Hall, 701 N. Clinton St, Defiance, OH 43512 (419) 783-2563 or jwalton@defiance.edu

 Defiance College has determined that the following administrators are Officials with Authority (OWA's) to address and correct harassment, discrimination, and/or retaliation.
 In addition to the Title IX Team members listed above, these OWA's may also accept notice or complaints on behalf of the Defiance College.
 List all Officials with Authority here: